Atom scattering off a vibrating surface: An example of chaotic scattering with three degrees of freedom: The 2-dof model: Elastic He-Cu surface scattering

-In this case, we consider a beam of non-interacting particles, all with the same initial energy $E_0$ and the same initial angle $\theta_i$.
+In a usual incoming beam, all particles have the same initial energy $E_0$ and the same initial angle $\theta_0$.
 Equivalently the value of the asymptotic vector momentum is constant over the beam, whereas the initial impact parameter $b$ has a uniform random distribution over the beam.
-Also, the time of arrival at the surface is random.
-The most useful scattering function in the present set up is the final scattering angle $\theta_f$ as a function of the initial impact parameter $b$.
 The impact parameter can be defined in the following way: Let us imagine the system without potential.
 Then the entire trajectory with specific initial conditions would be a straight line.
 This trajectory would intersect the $x$-axis in a value $x_s$.
-Since the potential is periodic in $x$, with period $P = 2 A / G$, its only necessary to consider its value $\mod P$.
-In this spirit, we define the impact parameter as $b = x_s\mod P$.
+Since the potential is periodic in $x$, with period $P = a / 2 $, it is only necessary to consider $x$ values $\mod P$.
+In this spirit, let us define the impact parameter as $b = x_s \mod P$.
+In addition in a usual beam, the time of arrival at the surface is random.
+As long as we study the nonvibrating case, this time of arrival is irrelevant.
+However, it will become essential for the vibrating case considered in the next section.
+Therefore let us already consider this quantity here carefully.
+Think of a particle starting with the $z$ value $z_0$ and the value $p_{z,0}$ of $p_z$ at time $t_i$.
+Then it arrives at $z=0$ at the time $t_s = t_i - m z_0 / p_{z,0}$, where $m$ is the mass of the particle and remember that $p_{z,0}$ is negative for an incoming asymptote.
+Note that $ t_s - t_i = - m z_0 / p_{z,0} $ is the time of flight from $z=z_0$ to $z=0$ for a free particle with velocity $ p_z / m $.
+As consequence we also have $ x_s = x_0 + p_{x,0} ( t_s - t_i ) / m $.
+These asymptotic variables are illustrated in Fig.~\ref{diagram}.
+It shows as broken line a free incoming trajectory in the $x$--$z$ plane which passes the point $(x_0, z_0)$ at time $t_i$ and arrives at the point$(x_s,0)$ at time $t_s$.
+The fat arrow represents the vector momentum $ \vec{p}_0 = ( p_{x,0}, p_{z,0})$ which is conserved along the free trajectory.

+The most useful scattering function in the present set up is the final scattering angle $\theta_f$ as a function of the initial impact parameter $b$.

-The Fig.~\ref{S_F_2DF} shows the graph of the final scattering angle $\theta_f$ as a function of the impact parameter $b$ in the upper panel.
-The initial energy is $ E_0 = 2$ and the initial angle is $\theta_i = 80^{\circ}$.
-Along the $b$ axis, there is a fractal of points where the scattering function $\theta_f$ is not defined.
+The Fig.~\ref{S_F_2DF} shows the plot of the final scattering angle $\theta_f$ as a function of the initial impact parameter $b_i$ in the upper panel.
+The initial energy is $ E_0 = 2$ which is a typical value in the energy interval for which the system shows chaos, see Fig.~\ref{F_S_S}, and the initial angle is $\theta_0 = 80^{\circ}$.
+Along the $b$ axis there is a fractal of points where the scattering function $\theta_f$ is not defined.
 A point with this property is called a singularity of the scattering function.